SmartTokenLabs/TokenScript/doc/design_paper.md

 	</origin>
     </attribute-type>

-This simplified `attribute-type` code snippet allows the value for Voting Right to be fetched from `holding-contract`, which is a smart contract defined somewhere else in the TBML, and present it in one of a few languages.
+This simplified `attribute-type` code snippet allows the value for Voting Right to be fetched from `holding-contract`, which is a smart contract defined somewhere else in the Tokenscript, and present it in one of a few languages.

 #### Attested information